tuomasj/tuomasj.github.io/_posts/2024-11-20-manually-deploy-ruby-on-rails-8-application-to-linux-server.markdown

 To make things way easier, I'm assuming your Ruby on Rails application uses SQLite3 for database.

+It's fair to mention that there are easier options for deploying Ruby on Rails applications:

+- [Kamal](https://www.kamal-deploy.org) is the "offical" tool for deploying Ruby on Rails 8 applications (requires Docker)
+- [Capistrano](https://capistranorb.com/) is a battle-tested deployment tool and it's been around since the early days of Ruby on Rails

+I've tried both options, but I wanted even simpler way to deploy my applications.
+That's where this blog post came from.

 ## Before continuing, here are few things you need to understand

 - In this article, `example.com` will be used as a placeholder for your own domain or IP-address, adjust accordingly